What is EOTRH Syndrome?

-If you have questions regarding your horse, please don’t hesitate to call our office at 920-378-1371.
+If you have questions regarding your horse, please don’t hesitate to contact our office.

 Radiographs are essential to making a diagnosis, because most of this process occurs below the gum line and cannot be seen without proper radiographic evaluation.